Cali-jpg/Cali-jpg/README.md

 - 👋 Hi, I’m Shem Cally
 - 👀 I’m interested in building communities
-- 🌱 I’m currently learning how to mange a team to help me expand my services
+- 🌱 I’m currently learning how to manage a team to help me expand my services
 - 💞️ I’m looking to collaborate on anything web3 growth
 - 📫 How to reach me ... tg: Cally001, X: CryptoMODerator
 - 😄 Pronouns: He